 - a.
-SF-270, Request for Advance or Reimbursement Not Applicable - b.
-SF-271, Outlay Report and Request for Reimbursement for Construction ProgramsNot Applicable - c.
-SF-425, Federal Financial Report Applicable
+SF-270, Request for Advance or Reimbursement Not Applicable - SF-271, Outlay Report and Request for Reimbursement for Construction Programs - Not Applicable - c.
+SF-425, Federal Financial Report Not Applicable

-Compliance Requirement - Subrecipients are required to submit monthly or quarterly claims for reimbursement, periodic reporting as outlined in the annual Master Timeline as outlined in the annual call for projects
+Compliance Requirement - Subrecipients are required to submit monthly or quarterly claims for reimbursement, periodic reporting as outlined in the annual Transit Communication Hub (ncdot.gov) outlined in the annual call for projects.